How Engagement Typically Works

 Why This Sequence Matters

-Execution without understanding often amplifies instability.
+Execution without understanding doesn’t just create inefficiency—it amplifies instability.